Days 194-197: Like It Should Be

 The real reason this mission claims to be about Shining Shards is because your actual objective is a little over the top.
 You head to Twilight Town, where a Tailbunker attacks you, entirely unrelated to the rest of the mission.
 Then you have to seek out enemies with Shining Shards… which turn out to be Guardians.
 You know: midbosses.
 Four of them (three mandatory), on top of the Tailbunker you just killed.
 Thankfully they’re midbosses from the start of the game, so no big deal, but you can imagine how that would sound a little excessive in the mission brief.

 There’s not much else to this mission, except a Duel Gear+ on the old Synth Shop’s roof.
 This gives you the Abaddon Plasma+, which shares abilities with the Abaddon Plasma++ but has generally higher stats, like I was complaining about earlier.
 The ++ has a higher crit damage, but I’m not sure exactly how the math checks out here between one blade and the other?
 Anyone wanna… calculate the DPS for a mid-game blade you’re sure to toss aside after another few missions?
 No?

-There are actual chests in this mission, but all you’re really here for is the Avalanche, which hasn’t changed from Mission 44, except I don’t believe it can collapse to the ground any longer, similar to the Wavecrest For some reason, this mission so inspired the devs that it has a Blazon challenge, god knows why.
+There are actual chests in this mission, but all you’re really here for is the Avalanche, which hasn’t changed from Mission 44, except I don’t believe it can collapse to the ground any longer, similar to the Wavecrest.
+For some reason, this mission inspired the devs into giving it a Blazon challenge, god knows why.
 Both Challenges for this Mission have No Attack Magic penalties, and I won’t pretend they’re not challenging with the Avalanche constantly swooping out of your range, but it’s still strange.

 And with that anticlimax, we go on with our lives another day.